-The crypto market is a topsy-turvy one where coin prices move erratically.
-As such, it is a hostile environment for untrained traders and wide-eyed investors who often end up losing their money.
+The crypto market is a volatile one where coin prices move erratically.
+As such, it is an intimidating environment for untrained traders and over-whelmed investors who often end up losing their money.

-On another hand, experienced traders and institutions use sophisticated tools to successfully trade the market.
+On another hand, experienced traders and institutions use sophisticated cryptocurrency trading tools to successfully trade on the market.
 This guide focuses on one of these tools, a crypto trading bot called Bitcoineer.

-Is the bot legit?
-Can it be trusted?
-Or is it just another scam to steal your hard earned cash?
+Is the bot legitimate? what are the features like? what is the good about it and what are the bad things about it?
 Our Bitcoineer review dives into those questions and more.
-Read on to find out what the bot has to offer you.
+Read on to find out what the trading platform bot has to offer you.

-If you are interested in signing up for a free account with Bitcoineer, then use the link below to get started and an account manager will walk you through the process.
+If you are interested in signing up for a free account with Bitcoineer, you can use the link below to get started and an account manager will walk you through the process.

-Bitcoineer is a spangling new cryptocurrency trading robot that helps users take advantage of the crypto market by automating the trading process from analysis to execution.
+Bitcoineer is a new cryptocurrency trading robot that helps users take advantage of the crypto markets by automating the trading process from analysis to execution.

-The bot claims to use AI algorithms to run analysis on crypto price trends and then forecast possible future movements to a high degree of accuracy.
+The Bitcoineer trading platform bot claims to use AI algorithms to run analysis on crypto price trends and then forecast possible future movements to a high degree of accuracy.

-With this bot, newbies who wish to get ahead in the market no longer need to acquire trading experience, which can be costly.
-They can simply fire up the robot, input their trade parameters and watch it make profit for them.
+With this trading platform bot, new traders who wish to get ahead in the market no longer need to acquire trading experience to start trading, which can be costly.
+They can simply set up the robot, input their trade parameters, and watch it execute profitable trades for them.

 Not much is known about Bitcoineer’s creators.
-We believe that they are a group of developers, mathematicians, and finance traders because those are the expertise required to build and run a trading bot.
-We also noticed that this is the trend among robots whose founders are known.
+We believe that they are a group of developers, mathematicians, and finance traders because those are the expertise required to build and run a trading platform bot like Bitcoineer.
+We also noticed that this is somewhat common among trading platform robots whose founders are known.

-Because of the founders’ anonymity, we approached the platform with caution.
-While our tests came out positive overall, the bot’s algorithm and functions can be altered at any time.
+Because of the founders’ anonymity, we approached the Bitcoineer trading platform with caution.
+While our tests came out positive overall, the bot’s algorithm remains a secret and functions may be altered at any time.
 Ensure that you always keep an eye out and discontinue use if the bot no longer serves you.

-Bitcoineer uses artificial intelligence to supercharge its algorithms, allowing it to ingest large datasets in real time and make high probability forecasts.
+Bitcoineer uses artificial intelligence to improve the performance of its algorithms, allowing it to process large datasets in real-time and make potential high-probability forecasts.

-The robot breaks down price data into various components, commonly called variables, and measures the relationship between these variables and the resulting price action.
+The Bitcoineer trading platform robot breaks down price data into various components, commonly called variables, and measures the relationship between these variables and the resulting price action.
 For example, high volume usually precedes a significant change in price.

 Several variables like momentum, volume, and volatility have an effect on price or serve to indicate a change in price action.
-Bitcoineer measures the strength of the relationships between these variables.
+Bitcoineer’s trading platform measures the strength of the relationships between these variables.
 Usually, the stronger the relationship, the more likely it is to recur.

-To test this theory, the bot analyses past market data to determine whether the correlations between variables and market price have historical backing.
-If historical data validates the relationships, the bot stores it as a possible strategy.
+To test this theory, the bot analyzes past market data to determine whether the correlations between variables and market price have historical backing.
+If historical data validates the relationships, the bot stores it as possible strategies.

 While this method offers a level of accuracy, the bot does not depend solely on it.
 Bitcoineer also uses technical analysis and indicators to mark out good entry and exit levels.

-When trading, the bot uses financial derivatives, called Contracts for Differences (CFDs), to trade crypto price action.
-These instruments represent specific assets like stocks, bonds, indices, and cryptocurrency, and mimics their price action.
+When live trading, the bot uses financial derivatives, called Contracts For Difference (CFDs), to trade crypto price action.
+These instruments represent specific assets like stocks, bonds, indices, and cryptocurrency, and mimic their price action.

-By using CFDs, traders do not need to own cryptocurrency to trade them.
-They can also trade both bullish and bearish markets with leverage.
-We dive more into CFDs in a later section of this guide.
+By using CFDs, crypto traders do not need to own cryptocurrency to trade them.
+They can also trade both bullish markets and bearish markets with leverage.
+We dive more into CFDs in a later section of this Bitcoineer review.

 Bitcoineer claims that its algorithms are powered by artificial intelligence and can achieve an accuracy of 89%.
 This means that around 9 of 10 trades the bot executes will be successful.

 While this feature seems impressive, we must mention that these figures are usually upper limits, not mean values.
-Also, we have no way of verifying these claims, so trade with caution.
+Also, we have no way of verifying these claims, so start trading with caution.

-Bitcoineer comes with a demo account that allows you to trade in a simulated environment using real market data.
-It provides an opportunity for beginners to test the platform, understand trading concepts, and learn how to create strategies while expert traders can test new strategies as close to the live market as they can get.
+Bitcoineer comes with a demo account that allows you to begin trading in a simulated environment using real market data.
+It provides an opportunity for beginners to test the trading platform, understand trading concepts, and learn how to create crypto trading strategies while expert traders can test new strategies as close to the live market as they can get.

-The demo mode is available upon verification of your account.
-You do not need to deposit funds to use it.
+The demo mode is available upon verification of your Bitcoineer account.
+You do not need to deposit funds to use the demo account.

 Bitcoineer customer support is available during the week within working hours.
 They can be reached via email and are usually quite responsive, according to reports.
-Unfortunately, there are no other communication channels at this time.
+Unfortunately, there are no other communication channels at this time with Bitcoineer customer support.

 Anyone can use Bitcoineer, and we mean everyone.
-The platform features an open layout that the layman can understand, provided they are computer literate.
-Because the software is cloud-based, there is no complex instalment process.
+The platform features an open layout that the newest crypto trader can understand, provided they are computer literate.
+Because the trading platform software is cloud-based, there is no complex installment process.

-Once you create and verify an account, you get access to your dashboard which includes all the features and services available to you.
+Once you create and verify a Bitcoineer account, you get access to your dashboard which includes all the features and services available to you.

-Bitcoineer emphasises on security by implementing industry-standard procedures and techniques to ensure that its platform is protected from both internal and external threats.
+Bitcoineer emphasizes security by implementing industry-standard procedures and techniques to ensure that its cryptocurrency trading platform is protected from both internal and external threats.

 Some of these features include end-to-end encryptions, two-factor authentication (2FA), and KYC on the legal side.

 We found their security features to be adequate.
-Also, we have not come across reports of breaches or hacks.
+Also, we have not come across reports of breaches or hacks on the Bitcoineer website.

 Creating and verifying an account on Bitcoineer is quick and easy.
 You’ll need basic details like your name and email address to start with when creating your account.
 Then, you’ll need to submit more personal details like a bank statement and an ID.

 We found the process to be quick, easy, and regular.
-The documents required were the industry standard.
-We didn’t smell foul play.
+The documents required were the industry standard, with no indication of foul play.

 Bitcoineer’s withdrawal process is easy.
-While several major brokers can take days to process transactions, this bot does so within 24 hours.
-It does not limit the amount you can withdraw, although we reckon your payment providers might impose some limits and charges.
+While several major brokers can take days to process transactions, this trading platform bot does so within 24 hours.
+It does not limit the amount you can withdraw, although we believe your payment providers might impose some limits and charges.

 Ensure that the funding method you use is one that is cheap to transfer money with however frequently you intend to.
 For example, credit card transactions are much faster than bank transfers, but also more expensive.

-When you’re ready to withdraw, fill the withdrawal form in your account dashboard.
+When you’re ready to withdraw, fill out the withdrawal form in your account dashboard.

 Bitcoineer doesn’t charge fees.
-Reports say that you can carry out both trading and financing transactions, like deposits and withdrawals, free of charge.
-The bot also doesn’t charge account associated fees like maintenance, software licensing, or inactivity fees.
+Reports say that you can carry out both crypto trading and financing transactions, like deposits and withdrawals, free of charge.
+The bot also doesn’t charge account-associated fees like maintenance, software licensing, or inactivity fees.

-The bot, however, takes 2% of profits.
-This is how the company makes money.
-Rest assured that this commission is only on profits, hence it is not a fee and is not charged if you do not make profit.
+The bot, however, takes 2% of trading profits.
+This is how the Bitcoineer company makes money.
+Rest assured that this commission is only on profits, hence it is not a fee and is not charged if you do not make a profit.

-The bot may also add a markup to spreads, but this depends on the nature of its partnership with brokers.
-This information is not public on their website, however, it is a normal practice.
+The crypto trading bot may also add a markup to spreads, but this depends on the nature of its partnership with brokers.
+This information is not public on the Bitcoineer website, however, it is a normal practice.

-Because this bot is fairly new on the market, we did not find as many user testimonials as we would have liked.
-Several other bots have testimonials, especially those that have been on the market for longer.
+Because this Bitcoineer bot is fairly new on the market, we did not find as many user testimonials as we would have liked.
+Several other bot trading platforms have testimonials, especially those that have been on the market for longer.

 The testimonial situation may change as the bot develops a reputation and gets into the hands of more users, however, we cannot guarantee that.
 For now, trade with caution.